Breaking News: New PMP Exam 2020 Postponed AGAIN to Jan 2021! What to do in 2020?

 - but keep an eye on the addendums to be released in response to the new PMP® Exam Content Outline (last time, many major PMP® Exam reference books and courses publisher made available the additional materials for FREE on their websites)

-- (If you have previously purchased the PM PrepCast™ / PMP® Exam Simulator), ask the publisher for the FREE update to the PM PrepCast™ and PMP® Exam Simulator once available – in fact the PMP® Exam Simulator will automatically updated at the end of March/April 2020 as it is a subscription based service.
+- (If you have previously purchased the PM PrepCast™ / PMP® Exam Simulator), ask the publisher for the FREE update to the PM PrepCast™ and PMP® Exam Simulator once available.

 - Read on the PMP® Exam Content Outline once published for the July 2020 exam which is available now on the PMI website